 Health screenings are informational only.
 Abnormal results are to be discussed with your family healthcare provider.
 If prefer your child to not participate in this year’s health screening process please notify the school in writing.

-P.K.
-Yonge will be offering a flu clinic right here at school!
-The flu vaccination will be offered through the Alachua County Health Department.
-In order for your child to receive the vaccination written consent is required.
-Forms will be emailed and sent home with your child and will be posted here when published for the new flu season.
+The FluMist vaccine clinic will be offered right here at school on October 16, 2023.
+The FluMist vaccinations will be offered through the Alachua County Health Department.
+In order for your child to receive the vaccinations, written consent is required.
+Forms will be sent home with students and can be returned to the nurse or main office by Friday, October 6.

 An ounce of prevention is worth a pound of cure!
 Please read the attached Letter Regarding Head Lice for help in avoiding the transmission of head lice in the elementary school.
 Please read and follow the guidelines in the letter carefully.
 We need your help in avoiding cases of head lice in the elementary school.
 Thank you for your cooperation!

 If you have any questions, comments, or concerns please feel free to contact the Clinic (352) 294-7293.
 If you need to drop off any medications and forms the Clinic is located in the Elementary Building E 1430 room 102.
 In addition, forms can be faxed to (352) 392-9559 or email them to email@example.com.

 State of Florida Health Insurance Option: Florida KidCare